 Bone marrow aspirate concentrate | Published review 7 case histories

-In this article will examine research including presenting to you our own published research on the benefits of Bone Marrow Aspirate Concentrate or “Stem Cell Prolotherapy.”
+In this article we will summarize research including presenting to you our own published research on the benefits of Bone Marrow Aspirate Concentrate or “Stem Cell Prolotherapy.”
+Stem cells from you.

 Doctors at the Mayo Clinic and Yale University published their research on the benefits of Bone Marrow Aspirate Concentrate for Knee Osteoarthritis in the American Journal of Sports Medicine.
 Here is the summary of that research:

 - Bone marrow aspirate concentrate (BMAC) is increasingly used as a regenerative therapy for musculoskeletal pathological conditions despite limited evidence-based support.

 - HYPOTHESIS: Bone marrow aspirate concentrate will prove feasible, safe, and efficacious for the treatment of pain due to mild to moderate degenerative joint disease of the knee.